PSC-PublicHealth/pFRED/doc/FRED_UserGuide_20120127.rst

 including copyright rights in the Software and that by entering into this license, you do not acquire any such rights in the Software.

-3. You acknowledge and agree that THE SOFTWARE IS PROVIDED {}AS IS{}, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+3. You acknowledge and agree that THE SOFTWARE IS PROVIDED AS IS, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT